ibm-cloud-docs/vmwaresolutions/services/managing_mcms.md

 ## Key benefits of Managed Services for VMware Workload Transformation
 {: #managing_mcms-benefits}

-* Well-defined architecture and automated deployment, jointly developed by VMware and {{site.data.keyword.IBM}} experts
+* Well-defined architecture and automated deployment, jointly developed by VMware and {{site.data.keyword.IBM}} experts.
-* Reliable performance that is backed by industry-leading SLAs and best practices to monitor and manage your deployed virtual infrastructure
+* Reliable performance that is backed by industry-leading SLAs and best practices to monitor and manage your deployed virtual infrastructure.
-* Using tools such as vRealize Operations™ Manager, vRealize Log Insight™, vRealize Network Insight™, and custom scripts to capture, analyze, and report the entire virtual infrastructure
+* Using tools such as vRealize Operations™ Manager, vRealize Log Insight™, vRealize Network Insight™, and custom scripts to capture, analyze, and report the entire virtual infrastructure.
-* Virtual data center transformation, enhanced enterprise mobility, and improved application delivery through seamless adoption of compute, network, and storage virtualization
+* Virtual data center transformation, enhanced enterprise mobility, and improved application delivery through seamless adoption of compute, network, and storage virtualization.

 ## Procedure to request Managed Services for VMware Workload Transformation
 {: #managing_mcms-procedure}